 I must say, Pennant Point Trail is a beautiful place to spend the day.
 For nearby residents or visitors from away, I would recommend visiting Crystal Crescent Beach Provincial Park!

 After finishing my hike, I walked back toward my car on Crystal Crescent Beach Rd.
 As I passed the gate, I noticed piles of full dog bags tossed in front of a sign that reads: “Help preserve the environment.
 Leave no trace.
 Pack it in, pack it out.”
 To say nothing of the irony, “pack it out” doesn’t mean leaving litter at the trailhead (or the gate).
 Remember to take your garbage home (including pet waste) and dispose of it properly.
+Bring a smell-proof bag to pack out your pup’s business.

 If you’re not already familiar, explore Leave No Trace Principles and practice them during your outdoor adventures.
 Let’s do what we can to minimize our impact on the environment.
 As nature enthusiasts, and as a species dependent on nature, we want to do what we can to protect and preserve provincial parks (and other wilderness areas) for future use.